ochairo/vanillante/README.md

 ## Overview

 This is a seed project for vanilla single page application.
-It's designed to be understandable, maintainable, adaptable, and modifiable.
+It's designed to be understandable, maintainable, adaptable, scalable, and modifiable.
 It's framework-agnostic but open to adapting frameworks and libraries.

 ## Technology stack